 Description:Perranporth is a popular seaside town with a huge sandy beach which is a popular surfing beach.
 The beach stretches 2 miles to the north.
 There is easy access to the beach and all the expected facilities.

-Safety:Signs warn of strong undercurrents, also risk of rock falls.
+Safety:Signs warn of strong undercurrents, large breaking waves, also risk of rock falls.
 Lifeguards on duty in summer.
 See Beach Safety Guide.

-Access:There is 1 car park right by the beach.
+Access:There is a car park right by the beach.
 From the beach car park there is a short slope to the beach suitable for wheel chairs.
-To access the beach over the river, take the path along the promenade and there is a foot bridge over the river to the beach, this is also suitable for wheelchairs.
+To access the beach over the river from the promenade, take the path along the promenade and there is a foot bridge over the river to the beach, this is also suitable for wheelchairs.
+There are steep steps down at Droskyn Point (accessed from Cliff Road) and there is also a sloping pathway from the coast path about half way along the beach.

 Dogs:Dogs allowed all year on Perranporth beach but dogs must be on short leads from the promenade to Flat Rocks Steps in July and August, 10am to 5pm.